tt67wq/lib-redis/README.md

 standalone = LibRedis.new(standalone_options)
 ```

-Then, add the `:lib_redis` application to your supervision tree:
+Then, add the `LibRedis` application to your supervision tree:

 ```elixir
 children = [